A genetically engineered bacteria pathway directed to selectively generate butanol over competing by-products.

-Acetone-Butanol-Ethanol (ABE) Fermentation is one of two commonly used mechanisms to produce butanol from biomass feedstocks.
-Various active enzymes or acids are exposed to a biomass feedstock and subsequently produce a number of products but chiefly acetone, butanol and ethanol.
-Previous attempts in the industry to use Clostridium strains to ferment butanol were plagued by cost issues, relatively low-yields, sluggish fermentations, problems caused by end product inhibition, and phage infections.
-Re-engineering this bacteria to preferentially produce butanol over other undesired products, biomass to product conversion efficiency would be greatly improved.
+Acetone-Butanol-Ethanol (ABE) Fermentation is one of two methods to produce butanol from biomass feedstocks.
+Various active enzymes or acids are exposed to a biomass feedstock and subsequently produce primarily acetone, butanol and ethanol.
+Previous attempts in the industry to use Clostridium strains to ferment butanol were plagued by high costs, relatively low-yields, sluggish fermentations, inhibition of the end product, and phage infections.
+Re-engineering Clostridium to increase yield of butanol over other undesired products would greatly improve biomass to product conversion efficiency.

-The Ohio State University researchers, led by Dr. Shang-Tian Yang, have developed novel strains of Clostridium that can produce significantly more n-butanol than their parent strains when exposed to biomass.
+Researchers at The Ohio State University, led by Dr. Shang-Tian Yang, have developed novel strains of Clostridium that produce significantly more n-butanol than their parent strains when exposed to biomass.
 These strains can be used for industrial biobutanol production to enable a more economical conversion of biomass feedstocks.
 The Clostridium strains are significantly more robust than previous conceptions and less sensitive to environmental factors.
-This durability enables the bacteria to digest higher quantities of biomass before dieing, resulting in greater butanol generation compared to other mutant Clostridium strains.
+This durability enables the bacteria to digest higher quantities of biomass before dying, resulting in greater butanol generation compared to other mutant Clostridium strains.

 Interested in this Technology?